scottprahl/miepython/README.rst

 __________

-``miepython`` is a pure Python module to calculate light scattering by non-absorbing, partially-absorbing, or perfectly conducting spheres.
+``miepython`` is a pure Python module to calculate light scattering for non-absorbing, partially-absorbing, or perfectly-conducting spheres.
 Mie theory is used, following `the procedure described by Wiscombe
 <http://opensky.ucar.edu/islandora/object/technotes:232>`_.
 This code has
 been validated against his results.

 This code provides functions for calculating the extinction efficiency, scattering efficiency, backscattering, and scattering asymmetry.
-Moreover, a set of angles can be given to calculate the scattering for a sphere.
+Moreover, a set of angles can be given to calculate the scattering for a sphere at each of those angles.

 Pay Attention!
 --------------